-Health psychology online programs are increasingly accessible to students.
-The process of earning a health psychology master’s or Ph.D. is best suited for students with an unwavering drive and commitment to years of academic study.
-Health psychology graduate programs offered online encompass the same curriculum as on-campus degrees, but with added flexibility to accommodate full-time workers and single parents with limited time to put toward their education.
-Health psychology degrees are now widely available online, with some schools offering specialized programs in clinical health psychology or behavioral health.
+Learners can increasingly access online health psychology programs.
+To succeed in earning a health psychology master's or Ph.D., students should possess an unwavering drive and commitment to years of academic study.
+Online health psychology graduate programs encompass the same curriculum as on-campus degrees, but with added flexibility to accommodate full-time workers and parents with childcare responsibilities.
+Health psychology degrees are widely available online, with some schools offering specialized programs in clinical health psychology or behavioral health.

 Foundation and concentration coursework for health psychology degrees tends to be the same for online and on-campus students.
 However, completing a practicum is crucial to a health psychology degree in any format, so online students must arrange an approved practicum to meet program requirements near their residence.
 Learners complete all other coursework online.

-Some health psychology and clinical health psychology degrees that are online offer accelerated programs.
-Students may also be able to choose between full-time and part-time options.
-Health psychology online programs also serve students in rural areas who do not have access to campus facilities.
+Some health psychology and clinical health psychology online programs offer accelerated formats.
+Some schools allow students to choose from full-time and part-time options.
+Health psychology online programs also serve learners in rural areas who cannot access campus facilities.

 Are Practicums and Internships Required in an Online Health Psychology Program?

 Whether administered online or on campus, nearly all health psychology degrees require some sort of internship or practicum as a condition of state licensing board regulations for accredited schools.
 Field requirements ensure that students meet the minimum number of hours of supervised experience.
-While students may pursue an internship or practicum in their particular concentration, some schools cannot accommodate every student with their choice of specialization.
-For example, a health psychology graduate student may need to complete an internship in general psychology before finding the right opportunity to practice their specialty skills.
+While degree-seekers may pursue an internship or practicum in their particular concentration, some schools cannot accommodate every student's specialization.
+For example, health psychology graduate students may need to complete an internship in general psychology before finding the right opportunity to practice their specialty.

 Clinical psychologists in any specialty must earn licensure through the Association of State and Provincial Psychology Boards (ASPPB) to practice in their state.
-Students looking to become clinical health psychologists should budget for a bachelor’s, a master’s, and a health psychology Ph.D., as well as a fee of $600 to sit for the Examination for the Professional Practice in Psychology, which is administered by the ASPPB.
-In addition to academic requirements, students must complete between 1,500 and 6,000 practicum hours to earn a state license.
+Aspiring clinical health psychologists should budget for a bachelor's, master's, and health psychology Ph.D. as well as a fee of $600 to sit for the Examination for Professional Practice in Psychology, which is administered by the ASPPB.
+In addition to academic requirements, students must complete 1,500-6,000 practicum hours to earn a state license.

-Students may also obtain additional board certification in clinical health psychology.
-Though not required, licensed health psychology Ph.D. holders who also have board certification may hold an advantage over competitors without this credential.
-Eligibility requires students to complete a Ph.D. in professional psychology and a one to two-year postdoctoral internship in the health psychology specialty that lasts 1-2 years.
+Students may also obtain optional board certification in clinical health psychology.
+Licensed health psychology Ph.D. holders who also possess board certification may hold an advantage over competitors without this credential.
+Eligibility requires students to complete a Ph.D. in professional psychology and a postdoctoral internship in the health psychology specialty that lasts 1-2 years.

-Whatever your career path, health psychology online programs can provide substantial savings over a traditional degree.
-Aspiring health psychologists can improve their return on investment by reducing tuition and eliminating housing and transportation costs by choosing to study online, all while potentially taking less time to complete their degree.
+Health psychology online programs often cost less than traditional degrees.
+Aspiring health psychologists can improve their return on investment by reducing tuition and eliminating housing and transportation costs by choosing to study online, all while potentially earning their degree sooner.

 Online Bachelor's Degree in Health Psychology

-Undergraduate health psychology online programs introduce students to the broad field of psychology, touching briefly on basic concepts in the specialty of health psychology.
-Bachelor’s degrees in health psychology may also be called clinical health psychology programs, or offered as a concentration of a general psychology curriculum.
+Online undergraduate health psychology programs introduce students to the broad field of psychology, touching briefly on basic concepts in the specialty of health psychology.
+Bachelor's degrees in health psychology may also be called clinical health psychology programs or offered as a concentration of a general psychology curriculum.

-While often viewed as a stepping stone on the path to a health psychology master’s program, graduates with a bachelor’s degree may be eligible for entry-level jobs in research-based occupations.
-Students looking to earn a graduate degree may be able to save time and money through an online program.
+A bachelor's degree is often viewed as the first step towards a health psychology master's program.
+Graduates with a bachelor's degree may be eligible for entry-level jobs in research-based occupations.
+Students looking to earn a graduate degree can often save time and money through an online program.

 This course explores the benefits of health and wellness as a preventive measure, touching on various behavioral, social, and environmental factors and their effects on patients.
 Students develop an understanding of health and its perception in society, exploring evidence-based methods of promoting the concept in practice.

 This course introduces students to fundamental, health-related assessment and analysis tools, including observation, surveys, and statistical analysis and interpretation.
-Techniques covered in this course will continue to serve students in graduate study as well as professional practice in health psychology.
+The course covers techniques that will serve students in graduate study as well as professional practice in health psychology.

-Students in this course explore the effects of health issues on people at various stages of development.
+Students explore the effects of health issues on people at various development stages.
 The course covers emotional, physical, and cognitive benchmarks from childhood to old age, emphasizing health issues during the end-of-life stage.
 The course concludes with the critical analysis of a particular socioemotional condition and its ramifications throughout each stage of life.

 This course explores the influence of society on an individual's social psychology, including their beliefs and behavior, interpersonally and in groups.
 Topics explore how stereotyping, discrimination, prejudice, group dynamics, and environmental stress can affect mental health and wellness.